 Various SEO tools can streamline your optimization efforts:

-- Keyword Research Tools: Tools like Google Keyword Planner, SEMRush, or Ahrefs can help you find the right keywords for your content.
+- Keyword Research Tools: Tools like Google Keyword Planner, SEMRush, Ahrefs or recently launched SearchVolume can help you find the right keywords for your content.

 - SEO Analytics Tools: Google Analytics, Moz, or Serpstat can help monitor your SEO performance, providing insights to tweak and improve your strategy.